symfony/symfony-docs/book/templating.rst

 should use the ``parent()`` Twig function to include everything from the ``stylesheets`` block of the base template.

-You can also include assets located in your bundles ``Resources/public`` folder.
-You will need to run the ``php app/console assets:install target [--symlink]`` command to have the files in the correct location. (target is by default "web")
+You can also include assets located in your bundles' ``Resources/public`` folder.
+You will need to run the ``php app/console assets:install target [--symlink]`` command, which moves (or symlinks) files into the correct location. (target is by default "web").

 .. code-block:: html+jinja